Getting Started with Android Development

 - To make the module source code and resources available from other projects, select the Library module check box on top of this page.

 Configuring the code style of Android-specific XML definition files

 Android development involves working with dedicated XML files, such as layout and resource definition files, manifest files, etc. You can have IntelliJ IDEA apply the standard XML code style to such files, or configure custom code style settings for them.

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X. Expand the Editor node, and then click XML under Code Style.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS.
+Expand the Editor node, and then click XML under Code Style.

 - On the Code Style:XML page that opens, switch to the Android tab.